Best Time to Visit Murchison Falls National Park

 Bird watchers should visit between November and April, when migratory birds from North Africa and Europe arrive.
 The rare shoebill stork is best seen between January and March.

-Climate & Weather of Murchison Falls
+Climate and Weather of Murchison Falls

 The climate in Murchison Falls National Park is tropical Savannah, with both wet and dry seasons.
 The park receives two rainy seasons each year.
 The long rainy season runs from March to May, and the short rainy season is from August to November.